Kanishk2404/tweet-automation-docker/README.md

 # Tweet Automator 🚀

-This is a web application that helps automate tweeting using AI for content and image generation.
+Tweet Automator is a full-stack web application for AI-powered tweet, thread, and image generation, with advanced scheduling, bulk prompt input, and robust provider fallback.
 It is fully containerized and ready for deployment or local use with Docker Compose.

+**Key Features:**
+- AI tweet/thread/image generation (OpenAI, Gemini, Perplexity; user-supplied keys; provider fallback)
+- Bulk prompt input and review (edit generated tweets before scheduling)
+- Advanced scheduling (daily, twice daily, four times a week; start date and time selection)
+- Real-time review panel (see each tweet as soon as it's generated)
+- Edit generated tweets directly in review (no AI call on edit)
+- Strict content sanitization
+- History and scheduled posts view (delete disabled for scheduled posts)
+- Containerized with Docker Compose

 ## How to Access and Use